Kotsovolos

-Kotsovolos (Κωτσόβολος) is one of the leading electrical and electronics retailers in Greece.
+Kotsovolos (Κωτσόβολος) is one of the leading electrical and electronics retailers in Greece and Cyprus.
 It started as a small neighborhood store in downtown Athens in 1950 and today has a network of over 90 stores, in Greece and Cyprus, both corporate and franchise, as well as two online stores, kotsovolos.gr and kotsovolos.cy.

 Before Public Power Corporation completed its acquisition in 2024, Kotsovolos was part of Dixons for two decades.
 In addition to retail, it provides after-sales support, installation, warranty and repair services, together with business-to-business services.

 The company's headquarters are located in New Heraklion, Attica.

 History

 Kotsovolos started in 1950 in a regional, small shop downtown Athens.

 In 1993 Kotsovolos was bought out by "Fourlis Trade S.A.".

 In 1998 Kotsovolos bought out the "Radio Athinai" chain, expanding its network even further.

 Kotsovolos expanded into markets outside Greece and in May 2000 embarked on a strategic cooperation with the British multinational, Dixons Carphone plc.

 In 2004 it joined forces with the Dixons Group with new privately owned stores, as well as through a franchise system.
 It renovated its stores in accordance with the international standards of the Dixons group and introduces a new store concept in the market, featuring total support coverage for appliances.

 In 2007 it launched its online store www.kotsovolos.gr.

 In 2008 Kotsovolos entered appliance recycling, recycling tons of electrical and electronic devices within a few years.